hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 >>> print(a)
 ```

-"a" is variable, so you give it a definition that a equals 1+2, and print a you will get 3 in terminal.
+"a" is variable, so you give it a definition that equals to 1+2, and print 'a', you will get 3 in terminal.

 Example 2: